vectara/vectara-docs/www/docs/api-reference/search-apis/exact-boolean-text-matches.md

 - Incorporate typical keyword modifiers like a `NOT` function, exact phrase matching, and wildcard prefixes of terms

-# Enabling Exact and Boolean Text Matching
+## Enable Exact and Boolean Text Matching
 By default, the exact and Boolean text matching is disabled and only neural retrieval is used.
 You can enable the feature by specifying a value, `lambda`, at query time.
 This value can range from `0` to `1` (inclusive).